A December to Remember

 While the market has already priced in that outcome, the central bank could still surprise investors with a more hawkish outlook than expected.

-To be sure, the Fed has promised to pursue a course of gradual monetary tightening.
 And, in general, we would expect the central bank to carefully manage market expectations regarding its next moves—even after Jerome Powell takes the helm in February.

 Instead, the so-called Dot Plot, which gathers predictions from Fed policymakers, is where rumblings of dissent typically appear.

 These forecasts are disseminated every other meeting.
 The last Dot Plot appeared in September, so another one is due next week.